Swiss Alps supercomputer to leverage AI for science

 Tailored software interfaces

-To cope with a largely unpredictable future landscape, Alps has been designed with greater flexibility than its predecessor, Piz Diant.
+To cope with a largely unpredictable future landscape, Alps has been designed with greater flexibility than its predecessor, Piz Daint.
 Alps is modelled to mimic a cloud system that allows researchers to plug in via software portals that are tailored to the specific needs of each project.

 “In the past, high-performance computing (HPC) defined an environment that everyone had to adapt to.
 For the first time we can support several different environments by customising individual software interfaces to the needs of different research communities,” said Schulthess.